-Both projectors are controlled by one remote control.
+Projectors are controlled by one remote control.

 - Stand near the projector screen and point the remote at both projectors.
 Try and aim at the input infrared remote (IR) sensor is located at the bottom/front of each projector.
-If you stand directly below the projectors you might miss the IR sensor. - Press the green [ON] button ONCE to turn both projectors on.
-If only one projector turns on, aim as best as you can at the one that isn't on and press the green [ON] button once more.
-This can be done repeatedly until both projectors are on. - It will take a minute or two for the projectors to warm up, look for the light emitting from both projectors.

-Computer procedure is minimal as the TERC education team always tries to have the education center fully functioning before the docent arrives.
-Make sure the monitor is on by pressing the small button on the lower right hand portion of the screen, it will be lit when on.

-- If the computer screen prompts a login, use the following: - Login username: OEM user - Password: terc3d - Several movies are available on the desktop. - Double-click "Video Settings ON" icon.
-This configures the correct display settings for 3D theater operation.

-• Double-click on "Lake Tahoe in Depth" icon or any of the following icons to start a Movie.
+If you stand below the projectors you might miss the IR sensor. - Press the green [ON] button ONCE to turn both projectors on.
+If only one turns on, aim as best as you can at the one that isn't on and press the green [ON] button once more.
+This can be done repeatedly until both projectors are on. - It will take a minute or two for the projectors to warm up, look for the light emitting from the projectors. - Computer procedure is minimum as the TERC education team always tries to have the education center fully functioning before the docent arrives.
+The only computer button you may need to press is the on button for the computer monitor.
+The computer screen should show the home screen, if not, it might be in a suspended mode which only requires pressing a key on the keyboard to start the computer.
+You will be able to tell when the computer is in suspended mode by the slow blinking blue light from the top centered power button. - If the computer screen prompts a login you will need to - Login as TERC - Password: keeptahoeblue - Several movies are available on the desktop. - Double-click on "Lake Tahoe in Depth" icon or any of the following icons to start a movie

-- A control bar that looks similar to a car radio console will appear and allow you to control the movie(s) as indicated below. - Press Play.
+• A control bar that looks similar to a car radio console (see next page) will appear and allow you to control the movie(s) as indicated below.